Extensive Guide to "Atomic Mass Spectrometry (MS) in Food Analysis"

 Introduction

-Atomic mass spectrometry (MS) is a powerful analytical technique used to identify and characterize organic and inorganic analytes in complex matrices such as food.
+Atomic mass spectrometry (MS) is a powerful analytical technique used to identify and quantify organic and inorganic analytes in complex matrices such as food.
+It's also valuable for determining the isotopic composition of elements within food samples.

 MS is based on the principle of mass-to-charge ratio (m/z) measurement of ionized analytes.
 The resulting mass spectra provide unique patterns of peaks that can be used for qualitative and quantitative analysis.